 - Students on OPT & STEM OPT: There is no substantive change for students on OPT.
 You are still subject to the 90 days of allowable unemployment and/or the 150 days of allowable unemployment for STEM OPT students.

 Incoming (New) International Students

 New students who are inside of the U.S. and have F-1 visas should complete the DGE’s Orientation Registration Form.
-Once the form has been completed, you will receive information about our online International Orientation accessed through Moodle and the required documents that need to be emailed to the Division of Global Engagement in order to register you in the Student Exchange Visitor Information System (SEVIS).
-The Fall 2020 Orientation is not a physical orientation and it can be completed electronically at your convenience between November 30 and January 12.
+Once the form has been completed, you will receive information about our online International Orientation accessed through Moodle and the required documents that need to be submitted through Moodle in order to register your immigration record in the Student Exchange Visitor Information System (SEVIS).
+The online orientationcan be completed through Moodle at your convenience between November 30 and January 12.
 There is no cost for this orientation.

 Intensive English Program Students

-Due to COVID-19, SEVP has temporarily allowed F-1 students in the U.S. to enroll in online courses, the Intensive English Program will continue to operate remotely for the Fall I and Fall II 2020 sessions.
+Due to COVID-19, SEVP has temporarily allowed F-1 students in the U.S. to enroll in online courses.
+The Intensive English Program will continue to operate in a hybrid model until SEVP regulations change.
 Interested students can complete our online application.
-All questions should be directed to For more information, please contact email@example.com.
+For more information, please contact email@example.com.

 J-1 Exchange Visitors

 Changing global health conditions and the reactions of various governments thereto have resulted in travel restrictions (e.g., closure of borders) that make it difficult, if not impossible, for exchange visitors from such countries to repatriate in a timely manner at the end of their exchange programs.
 J-1 scholars who are unable to return home at the end of their exchange program, should contact firstname.lastname@example.org for guidance.
 The U.S. Department of State is continuing to closely monitor the COVID-19 pandemic and its effect on the Exchange Visitor Program.
 The Division of Global Engagement is receiving updates directly from the U.S. Department of State and will continue to keep our J-1 students and scholars informed.